chibuezedev/My-Resume/README.md

-- 👋 Hi, I’m @mashintoch
+- 👋 Hi, I’m Paul Chibueze
-- 👀 I’m interested in new technology
+- 👀 I’m a software enginner
 - 🌱 I’m currently learning Blockchain development
 - 💞️ I’m looking to collaborate on Blockchain development
-- 📫 How to reach me (07085702179) whatsapp contact

 <!---
 mashintoch/mashintoch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.